sonder-mei/Crawling-data-of-second-hand-housing-transactions/README.md

 1. Modify the user configuration area:
    - Replace `cookies` with your own account cookies after logging into the platform (F12 → "Application" → "Cookies")
-   - Change `REGIONS` to target regions
+   - Change `REGIONS/region` to target regions
    - Keep other settings unchanged

 ## Example Configuration